-Below are some of the most frequently asked questions from our Medicaid fraud clients:
+Below are some of the most frequently asked questions from our Medicaid fraud and SNAP fraud investigation clients:

 In simple terms, Medicaid fraud is the misuse of federal Medicaid funds and benefits.
 It can be committed by both providers and beneficiaries.